rhiot/gitbook/cloudplatform/adapters/websocket.md

 # Websocket protocol adapter

-Websocket protocol adapter bridges Websocket requests with the IoT Connector (i.e. AMQP destinations).
+Websocket protocol adapter bridges Websocket requests with the ActiveMQ Transport.
 It therefore allows you to expose your services via Websocket API.